Call Today! 888-234-8376

 But the good news…

 You don’t always have to apply for a traditional term or whole life insurance policy.
-There are some “alternative” life insurance products that will be available for those with significant pre-existing conditions such as schizophrenia or multiple personality disorder.
+There are some “alternative” life insurance products that will be available for those with significant pre-existing conditions such as schizophrenia or dissociative identity disorder.

 These alternative products are called Guaranteed Acceptance or Issued Life Insurance Policies and provided that you meet their minimum requirements, which are: you are a US citizen and that you are currently between the age of 40-85 years of age (product may not be available in your state), you will be accepted!